Back to updates

 Informed decision making

-Key use cases for Conditional Coloring
+Key use cases

-Project Management:
+Project management

 • Highlight tasks that are overdue or approaching their deadlines in red to ensure timely attention.

-Sales Tracking:
+Sales tracking

-• Color code deals based on their stages in the sales pipeline (e.g., lead, prospect, negotiation, closed).
+• Color-code deals based on their stages in the sales pipeline (e.g., lead, prospect, negotiation, closed).

 • Highlight high-value deals in a distinct color to easily monitor their progress.

-HR and Recruitment:
+HR and recruitment

 • Highlight high-priority positions in a different color.

-Customer Support:
+Customer support

 • Use conditional coloring to prioritize support tickets based on urgency or severity (e.g., critical, high, medium, low).